 Additionally, and if possible, you or a loved one should collect as much evidence and eye-witness information as possible.
 This includes video, photos, statements, and contact info of anyone at the scene.

 Finally – contact an attorney.
 Keep in mind, there are many firms to choose from.
-But you'll want to speak with a Seattle bike accident firm that has a long history of defending not only bicyclists, but all manner of accident victims.
+But you'll want to speak with a law firm that has a long history of representing not only bicyclists, but all manner of accident victims.
 Experience across many different scenarios will play heavily into building a strong case.

 The Seattle bike accident attorneys at Hardwick & Pendergast, P.S. can offer you the kind of representation you'll need to secure a fair settlement with the negligent party.
 Contact our office today at (888) 228-3860 for more information on your options and legal rights.